Who would have thought that there is a connection between Lovecraft, ancient Egyptian texts, Aleister Crowley, Blavatsky, and Hollywood?

 According to some experts in the study of ancient texts, namely Justin Geoffry in his book ‘The Book of the Arab’, The Necronomicon is shrouded in its own mysteries and misunderstandings.
 History had largely accounted the Necronomicon as a collection of evil, as a grimoire or sorcerers handbook, but as is often the case with such fantastic claims, scholars have discovered something very different.

-Study of the ancient languages has lead scholars to the correct translation of the books title: ‘Book of Dead Names’.
-The Necronomicon was originally written in Damascus in 730ad, by a man who is described by some as a wandering mad poet, Abdul Alhazred.
-Little is known about Alhazred, but much speculation has taken place and many believe that he was a well read nomad born of the Yemen province of Sanaa.
+Study of the ancient languages has led scholars to the correct translation of the title of the book: ‘Book of Dead Names’.
+The Necronomicon was initially written in Damascus in 730ad, by a man who is described by some as a wandering mad poet, Abdul Alhazred.
+Little is known about Alhazred, but much speculation has taken place and many believe that he was a well-read nomad born in the Yemen province of Sanaa.

 What Do Blavatsky and Crowley Have to Say?

 What is known is that the Necronomicon was an incoherent literary rambling of a man who has been compared to Madam Blavatsky, famed author of ‘The Secret Doctrine’.
-It is believed that the actual purpose of the book was an historical accounting of traditions, languages and important people who had passed on, though Alhazred was less talented as a writer, than he was as a historian.
+It is believed that the actual purpose of the book was a historical accounting of traditions, languages, and important people who had passed on.
+However, Alhazred was less talented as a writer than he was as a historian.

 So where does Lovecraft fit into all this?

-This is all well and good, and provides some food for thought, but there’s still no connection between the modern mummy legends and Lovecraft, let alone the Necronomicon.
+This is all good and provides some food for thought, but there’s still no connection between the modern mummy legends and Lovecraft, let alone the Necronomicon.

 Believe what you may, but know that behind every great adventure story is a grain of truth, though that truth may come from somewhere completely surprising.

 Thank you for visiting with us.
 For more Literature related content, visit our blog at The Ritual.